husky-helen/MObyGaze/README_Code.md

   python3 train.py
   ```

-Available script to test LLaMa:
+Available script to test LLaMa: <br>
-5. Test the model SpeechClassification/LLaMA/eval.py - it can be easily adapted for DistilRoberta model.
+5. Test the model using `eval.py` located in SpeechClassification/LLaMA/.
+The same script can be easily adapted for DistilRoberta model.
 ```sh
   python3 eval.py config_file_path model_ckpt_path
 ```